 Citizen bond purchases will also support WSDE establishment.
 We will incentivize them by tax exempting up to $2,000 per year of bond interest from each WSDE from the income of investors.
 The maximum interest payment per WSDE that is tax-free will motivate wealthy investors to buy bonds of many WSDEs.

-In addition to the loan partnerships, the superior performance of WSDEs relative to conventional enterprises will ensure a low risk for the federal loans.
-And funds required from the worker participants will also decrease loan risk.
+WSDE bonds and loans will be low risk due to the loan partnerships, the superior performance of WSDEs relative to conventional businesses, and the requirement that worker participants contribute funds for their establishment.
 Federal grants, adjusted based on need, will ensure all workers can meet the requirement to contribute $14,700 or their equal share of the capital to establish their WSDE, whichever is less, from their preexisting or granted funds.

 The WSDE Financing System Will Advantage WSDEs Over “Public” Companies, Facilitating Their Widespread Establishment

 The public and private loans as a financing source will advantage WSDEs over conventional public companies, which raise funds for their establishment in what is often a very costly way: issuing stock at an “initial public offering, (IPO).”
 In recent years, public corporations have paid out far more money to shareholders than they raised in their initial public offering of stock.
 (Public company shareholders who purchase shares on stock exchanges do not contribute capital or assets to corporations.
 The share price is paid to the selling shareholder.)